 Bob Stull's initial strategic plan resulted in unprecedented growth and achievement for UTEP Athletics.
-Phase two of his strategic plan -- which is currently being implemented -- is designed to take the Miners to even greater levels of excellence.
+His latest strategic plan -- which is currently being implemented -- is designed to take the Miners to even greater levels of excellence.

 UTEP's football coach from 1986-88, Stull took over as the school's Director of Athletics in 1998.
 His return has produced a myriad of accomplishments, most notably:

-The men's basketball program reaching postseason play in seven of the last nine seasons, including the NCAA Tournament in 2004, 2005 and 2010, and the NIT on four occasions
+The men's basketball program reaching the NCAA Tournament in 2004, 2005 and 2010, and the NIT on four occasions

 The women's soccer team earning its first-ever NCAA Tournament bid in 2005 and scoring a first round upset of Texas in Austin

-The cross country and track and field squads capturing 11 conference titles over the last eight years.
+The cross country and track and field squads capturing 14 conference titles.
 The UTEP women finished seventh at the 2010 NCAA Track and Field Championships both indoors and outdoors

 The rifle program finishing fifth in the country in 2012 led by national coach of the year George Brenzovich